 Recourse against the seller for breach or inaccuracy of the R&Ws covered under the RWI (e.g., with respect to all or some amounts below the retention) has the potential of lowering the cost of the RWI, in the form of a reduction in the premium.
-Insurance companies will have more confidence in the quality of the R&Ws and in the seller's diligence and overall process in granting such R&Ws if buyer has recourse against the seller.
+Insurance companies will have more confidence in the quality of the R&Ws and in the seller's diligence and overall process in granting R&Ws if buyer has recourse against the seller.
 Insurance companies assume that, if the seller has 'skin in the game', it will be more zealous in negotiating the specific wording and relevant qualifiers of R&Ws and in making appropriate disclosures of exceptions thereto.
-The seller's indemnity obligations usually do not need to be substantial relative to the deal value or even the RWI policy limit for the insurance company to be able to offer a discount in the premium, as long as the RWI carrier deems such obligations to be enough for the seller's interests to be aligned with those of the insurer when negotiating the relevant terms of the purchase agreement.
-According to SRS Acquiom's 2020 buy-side RWI deal terms study, indemnity baskets in deals with an identified buy-side RWI are more frequently structured as deductibles and not as tipping baskets (69 per cent deductible versus 12 per cent tipping) compared to indemnity baskets in deals in which no RWI is identified (40 per cent deductible versus 53 per cent tipping).
-The notable shift towards deductible baskets in the presence of RWI evidences a willingness to split the risk below the retention.
+The seller's indemnity obligations usually do not need to be substantial relative to the deal value or even the RWI policy limit for the insurance company to be able to offer a discount in the premium, as long as the RWI carrier deems these obligations to be enough for the seller's interests to be aligned with those of the insurer when negotiating the relevant terms of the purchase agreement.
+According to SRS Acquiom's 2023 M&A Deal Terms Study, the presence of RWI significantly increases the frequency of deals with indemnification clauses providing for no indemnity basket at all (e.g., only 6 per cent of deals with no RWI in 2022 included no indemnity basket, while 40 per cent of deals with RWI in 2022 included no indemnity basket).
+The notable decrease of the use of indemnity baskets in the presence of RWI evidences a willingness to shift some or all of the risk below the retention to the seller.